1sand0s/Solder_Reflow_Oven/README.md

 <h3>About</h3>
 I built this during my fifth semester course on control systems.
 It uses a AT90USB646 mcu to implement PID along with a AD595AQ temperature sensor.
 This PCB was built at home using the PCB toner transfer method and hydrochloric acid/hydrogen peroxide as etchant.
+I hadn't found time to write a detailed procedure and stuff , so here goes

 <h3>Workflow</h3>